For Whom the Sleigh Bell Tolls: Plot

 Stan continues to reject the idea that Jeff Fischer is now a member of the family despite Francine's suggestion that he should be included in their family traditions.
 Despite Francine's objections, Stan gives Steve an AK-47 assault rifle for Christmas and Steve accidentally shoots a mall Santa.
 Steve, in turn, is shattered emotionally and swears never to pick up a weapon again.
 Meanwhile, Roger goes off in search of the strongest whiskey possible after having trouble getting drunk, and he is directed to a hillbilly moonshiner in the Chimdale Mountains, named Bob Todd, who teaches him his ways.

 Stan convinces Steve to hide the body from Francine and try to find out who the Santa was with his fingerprint, but his DNA is not in the CIA database.
 Stan dismisses this and doesn't investigate further.
-Francine quickly discovers the body, and as the family buries the body; she chastises them for not letting her cut off the hands and smash the teeth out; much to their chagrin.
-The next day they receive threatening letters, stating that someone knows what they did and that they will be punished.
-They watch the news and discover that no one really feels like it is Christmas, as if someone killed Santa.
+Francine quickly discovers the body, and as the family buries the body, she chastises them for not letting her cut off the hands and smash the teeth out, much to their chagrin.
+The next day, they receive threatening letters, stating that someone knows what they did and that they will be punished.
+They watch the news and discover that no one feels like it is Christmas, as if someone killed Santa.
 Feeling doubtful, they then dig up the body and discover it is gone.
-An elf appears and tells them that it was actually the real Santa that they buried, and that he is recovering and rejuvenating in a Star Wars Bacta Tank at the North Pole.
-Santa vows vengeance on the Smiths, so they decide to take refuge with Roger in Bob Todd's cabin.
+An elf appears and tells them that it was the real Santa they buried, and that he is recovering and rejuvenating in a bacta tank at the North Pole.
+Santa vows vengeance on the Smiths, so they take refuge with Roger in Bob Todd's cabin.